EnigmaCurry/blogofile.com/_documentation/index.rst

 Blogofile Documentation
 #######################

-This is a work in progress and currently only documents the latest development snapshot, not the released version of Blogofile.
+NOTE: This documents the latest development (master) branch of Blogofile.
+It is often out of sync with the latest stable release version.
+Once Blogofile reaches a 1.0 release, this page will link to documentation for each release.

 .. toctree::
    :maxdepth: 2